evgeni/Grandstream-Firmware-HT802/README.md

 ### CallFilter
 A runtime injected assembly mod to obtain a dynamic and scriptable black list
+You can try it even without a Custom Firmware! ;-)
 You can extend it with services like Tellows

 ### SuperUser
-A tool to get a root shell whitout a custom firmware
+A tool to get a root shell whitout a Custom Firmware

 ### FirmwareDumps
 A set of firmwares already decrypted and extracted